timzuntar/MDsims/README.md

 ### Purpose

 This repository is a space for the results of any forays of yours truly into the world of molecular dynamics tools.
-Currently, the test simulations are limited to GROMACS [[1]](#1) and based on the suite of tutorials of J. A. Lemkul [[2]](#2).
+Currently, the test simulations are limited to GROMACS [[1]](#1) and based on the suites of tutorials of J. A. Lemkul [[2]](#2) and Simon Gravelle.

 Unless otherwise indicated, PyMOL [[3]](#3) was used for the visualization of molecular structures; all other plots were created with Matplotlib [[4]](#4).